artsy/README/onboarding/sprint-rotation.md

   - Other team members also going through sprint rotation
   - Schedule of tech leads/PMs
   - Specific areas of interest for new engineer
+- Manager makes sure the tech lead/PM are aware (well in advance) of the upcoming rotation.

 #### Before the sprint starts
 _Manager responsibilities:_
-- Make sure the new engineer has met with the tech lead of the team for the upcoming sprint.
-This may have happened already during the first week.
+- The week before the new sprint starts, make sure the new engineer is set up to meet with the tech lead of the team for the upcoming sprint (and if they are available, the PM).
-- Make sure the tech lead/PM are aware (well in advance) of the upcoming sprint rotation.

 _New engineer responsibilities:_
 - Engineer attends sprint planning for the team they'll be rotating onto.